hiro4848/sphinx/README.md

 #Want to try it yourself?
+WARNING: Set up a fresh VM for testing.
+TLS is not turned on for the demo setup.
+Also, the data you forward is globally readable to other users using the demo site.

-Trying Sphinx involves 4 steps.
+That said, trying Sphinx involves 4 steps.

 1. Download and install Sysmon from Microsoft
   * Download Sysmon 2.0 from https://technet.microsoft.com/en-us/sysinternals/dn798348